 Larch is reminding us to rest and recover.
 Its appearance indicates a time of connection and rejuvenation by seeing the larger world around us also lives within us.

 In 1894, an 11,000-year-old wooden idol was discovered in a peat bog on the eastern slope of the Middle Ural Mountains in Russia.
-The Shigir Idol is 17.3 feet tall and made from a 157-year-old larch tree.
+The Shigir Idol stands at 17.3 feet tall.
+At the time it was made, the larch tree was 157-years-old.
 It is the oldest known wooden sculpture in the world, twice as old as Stonehenge and the Great Pyramids.

 It features a carved head and face at its top with six other faces engraved throughout its long flat rectangular body.
 The linear and angular etchings have yet to be interpreted, but appear to contain a story that connects us to a time long forgotten.

 Larches are unique because they are deciduous conifers that grow up to 148 feet tall.
 They are considered a pioneer species native to the cooler regions of the northern hemisphere.
 They are the dominant trees in the boreal forests of Siberia and Canada reaching further north into the polar ice than any other tree.
 There are 10-11 species within the Larix genus, which includes the North American tamarack, Larix laricina and Siberian Larch, Larix sibirica.
 Its timber is hard, durable, waterproof and rot resistant.